Published: November 24, 2021

 The filling is made with Key lime juice, vegan Greek yogurt, and sweetened condensed coconut milk, and thickened with cornstarch.
 You can also add some turmeric for color.
 The crust is simple, too, made with only graham cracker crumbs, vegan butter, and brown sugar.

-While the light, creamy, tangy flavor is perfect for spring and summer, in Florida we also enjoy Key lime pie at Christmas time.
+While the light, creamy, tangy flavor is perfect for spring and summer, in Florida we also enjoy Key lime pie at Thanksgiving and Christmas.

 Vegans (and non-vegans) from all over love this vegan Key lime pie recipe because: